atropos-null/LS/py109/py109_studyguide.md

 >Every iteration of a for loop does an implicit assignment.
 The thing _between _ the **for** and the **in** in a `for` loop, is very similar to the thing on the left-hand side of an equal sign in an assignment statement.

-`while` loops continue executing as long as a condition remains True.
+`while` loops continue executing as long as a condition remains `True`.
 There are two main ways to use `while` loops:

 1.  ​Standard `while` loop​ - Tests a condition before each iteration:
 ```python